kanpov/fcnet/fcnet-serve-cli/README.md

-## `fcnet-cli`
+## `fcnet-serve-cli`

-The `fcnet-cli` CLI tool provides a thin wrapper around the `fcnet` library that allows effortless programmatic management of Firecracker microVM networks.
+`fcnet-serve-cli` is a `clap` CLI utility that wraps the `fcnet-use-integrated` implementation of `fcnet` inside a separate CLI process.

+To use this, you need the `fcnet-use-cli` implementation which requires a compiled `fcnet-serve-cli` binary that it spawns and awaits.